 Even though Nis is the third largest city in Serbia, it is one of the more overlooked ones to visit.
 People often find themselves in Belgrade and Novi Sad and some of the other surround areas and don’t venture far enough to visit this beautiful city.

-My friend had been living in Belgrade for awhile now and had yet to see Nis herself.
-So it we made the plan to venture there together for a few days.
+My friend had been living in Belgrade for a while now and had yet to see Nis herself.
+So we made the plan to venture there together for a few days.

 Nis is a lovely city in itself and also known historically as the birthplace of Constantine the Great, the Roman emperor who converted Rome to Christianity and the founder of the great city of Constantinople (present day Istanbul).
 He’s kind of a big deal.

 Above is the gate to the lovely park and fortress that is the Nis Fortress.
 Much of the fortress these days is not much more than a park, cafes, and various scattered buildings to mark historical locations.
 There is also a few ruins and buildings including a mosque and a few small palace blocks.
 The fortress itself was built in the 18th century by the Ottoman forces who occupied the city.
 The fort also has an incredibly well preserved gateway as you can see in the above photograph.
 Most of the folks you see here are locals going on walks or playing with children so it is a nice place to relax for a few hours if the weather is pleasant.
 There is no admission charge to the fortress or grounds although many of the historical sites are not accessible (such as the mosque) for visitors to enter.

 Red Cross Concentration Camp